Sexual Health Q+A: Your Questions Answered

 Currently, there are three vaccines that offer protection against the following infections that can be sexually transmitted: human papilloma virus (HPV), hepatitis A (HAV) and hepatitis B (HBV).
 In the future, vaccines against HIV and herpes simplex virus (HSV), and hopefully other STIs, should also become available.

 There are at least 200 different types of HPVs, and officials have determined that 4 in 10 U.S. adults carry at least one of the 40 types that are easily spread through vaginal, anal and oral sex.
 Some of these are considered low risk, in that they do not cause cancer, but can cause genital warts.
 Experts have determined that 90% of all genital warts are caused by HPV types 6 and 11.
-High-risk HPV types, especially HPV 16 and HPV 18, have been associated with cancer of the cervix, vulva, vagina, penis, anus, and throat.
-Gardasil 9 is an HPV vaccine that prevents against diseases caused by HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58, and is recommended for females and males aged 9 through 26, although older people may still benefit from vaccination.
+High-risk HPV types, especially HPV 16 and HPV 18, have been associated with cancer of the cervix, vulva, vagina, penis, anus, and throat, neck, and head.
+Gardasil 9 is an HPV vaccine that prevents against diseases caused by HPV types 6, 11, 16, 18, 31, 33, 45, 52, and 58, and is recommended for females and males aged 9 through 45, although older people may still benefit from vaccination.

 HAV infection usually produces a short-lasting disease that does not result in long-term liver disease, although 10%–15% experience a relapse of symptoms within the first six months.
 Vaccination against HAV should be considered for sexual contacts of people with HAV, men who have sex with men, and injection drug users.